View on GitHub

 3. Acquire per-conversation lock (blocks concurrent requests)

-4. Estimate total tokens (tiktoken): system + history + new query
+4. Estimate total tokens (tiktoken): system + (summaries + recent items) + new query

 c.
 Split into "old" (summarize) and "recent" (keep)